togarashimayo/togarashimayo.github.io/content/about.md

 * Paring knife - Wüsthof Classic utility knife 4"
 * Bread knife - Victorinox 7" (wooden handle)

-(While I got the respective chef and paring knives as gifts, I agree with a good amount of r/KitchenConfidential users about how Victorinox is solid.)
+(While I got the respective chef and paring knives as gifts from my lovely partner, I agree with a good amount of r/KitchenConfidential users about how Victorinox is solid.)

 ## ...and out of it